algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Functional.md

 ### UI Elements

-User interface elements will have a clean and unobtrusive design, displaying essential information such as score, lives, and level progression.
+User interface elements will have a clean and siple design, displaying essential information such as score, lives, and level progression.
 Buttons and menu items will maintain a consistent retro-inspired aesthetic.

 ### Sound and Music